kangyeelim/movie-info-app/README.md

 * Simply search for a movie

-* Information regarding the movie will appear
+* Movie Information, Ratings and Other Recommended Movies will appear

+* Look through the Most popular movies

 ## Setup